cheeriojs/cheerio/website/docs/basics/03-selecting-elements.md

 # Selecting Elements

-The Cheerio library allows users to select elements from an HTML document using [CSS selectors](https://developer.mozilla.org/en-US/docs/Glossary/CSS_Selector).
+Cheerio allows users to select elements from an HTML document using [CSS selectors](https://developer.mozilla.org/en-US/docs/Glossary/CSS_Selector).
 This allows you to select elements based on criteria such as their tag name, class name, and attribute values.
+This guide provides an overview of how to use CSS selectors to retrieve elements.

 To select elements with Cheerio, you first need to import the library and load a document.
 For example: